dotswg/dots-requirements/draft-ietf-dots-requirements.md

 : Within the signal channel, messages MUST be uniquely identified such that replayed or duplicated messages may be detected and discarded.
 Unique mitigation requests MUST be processed at most once.
-While specific signal channel message types MAY be idempotent, mitigation requests are not, as replaying a mitigation request may alter the lifetime or scope of a current mitigation.

 SEC-004
 : Authorization: DOTS servers MUST authorize all messages from DOTS clients